 Concerned that if urgent steps are not taken to investigate the situations, Nigeria may not only be hanging on a fiscal cliff, it may fall off the cliff and be heading to Venezuela, which is a situation where a country has huge resources but is in deep economic crisis, recession and depression;

-Setup an Ad-hoc Committee to investigate the allegations and report back within 4 weeks for further legislative action.
+Set up an Ad-hoc Committee to investigate the allegations and report within four (4) weeks (Hon.
+Oluwole Busayo Oke - Obokun/Oriade Federal Constituency).